Can corporate avoidance of taxes also lead to human rights harms?

 At present, there are few human rights mechanisms that can deal effectively with tax abuses.
 However, several UN mechanisms have the mandate, and potential, to help articulate the links between tax abuses, poverty and human rights.
 Further attention and debate on tax abuses from a human rights perspective is important for developing more coherent international standards and good practices for states, multinational enterprises and their advisors and financiers.
 In the short-term, applying a human rights lens should also help bring greater public and political attention to this fundamentally important issue.

 The report of the IBAHRI Task Force is novel in that it begins to connect the dots between tax abuses, poverty and the role of legal advisors from a human rights perspective.
 The UN Guiding Principles provide an important touchstone for making this "human rights case"—particularly with respect to the issue of corporate tax abuses.
 This is an immensely complex subject, but hopefully the Task Force's report will stimulate discussion within the legal and corporate community, as well as among other interested stakeholders, and encourage the development of better tax laws, policies and business practices that are in line with states' existing human rights obligations and companies' responsibility to respect human rights.

 The author was a Rapporteur for the IBAHRI Task Force.

-As an Advisor with Shift, Lloyd focuses on bringing his expertise in human rights impact assessments to help our collaboration partners implement the Guiding Principles on the ground.
+As a Senior Associate with Shift, Lloyd focuses on bringing his expertise in human rights impact assessments to help our collaboration partners implement the Guiding Principles on the ground.